 But What Is a Heart-Healthy Diet?

-The DASH (Dietary Approaches to Stop Hypertension) diet follows research-based recommendations by the Dietary Guidelines for Americans to help lower blood pressure and LDL (or “bad”) cholesterol.
+The DASH (Dietary Approaches to Stop Hypertension) Eating Plan follows research-based recommendations by the Dietary Guidelines for Americans to help lower blood pressure and LDL (or “bad”) cholesterol.
 This top-rated eating pattern:

 - Recommends enjoying three servings of dairy each day.
-Dairy is an essential part of the DASH diet due to its unique nutrient package, specifically the trio of nutrients (potassium, calcium and magnesium) shown to help lower blood pressure.
+Dairy is an essential part of the DASH Eating Plan due to its unique nutrient package, specifically the trio of nutrients (potassium, calcium and magnesium) shown to help lower blood pressure.

 - Emphasizes low fat or healthy fat.
 DASH traditionally emphasizes low-fat or fat-free dairy; however, new research shows that the fat found in whole milk and dairy products may also be heart-healthy.
 If you do choose whole-fat dairy, be mindful of other sources of saturated fat and calories in your diet.